How to Participate

-Fill out an introductory survey that will be emailed to you once you register and asks you to explain briefly how you plan on meeting the Challenge.
+Register by filling out an introductory survey that asks you to explain briefly how you plan on meeting the Challenge.

 Implement or expand a minimum of five of the food saving practices listed below in your business.
 You may include practices that you used prior to the Challenge, but at least one new practice must be adopted for the Challenge.